Andrebtk/reddit-web-scraper/README.md

 this is a beta of an reddit scraper coded in python

-[!]mainly tested on linux, using it on other os may need litle fix's
+[!] mainly tested on linux, using it on other os may need litle fix's [!]
+Only work's with images and not videos

 execute python3 cli.py to have a command line interface or you can directly use the function inside of reddit.py if you use the cli.py, type "help" to see the different function and command